leobartoccini/leobartoccini/README.md

 - 👋 Hi, I’m @leobartoccini
 - 👀 I’m interested in coding and economics
+- ✅ I have some knowledge in Python and C/C++
-- 🌱 I’m currently learning C and Python
+- 🌱 I’m currently learning React Native